willblair0708/brain_imaging/final/readme.md

 * `bspline.ipynb`: This notebook contains code for B-spline transformations.
 * `fa_syn.ipynb`: This notebook is for synthesizing FA images.
 * `adc_syn.ipynb`: This notebook is for synthesizing FA images.
-* `resample.py`: This is a Python script for resampling images.
+* `resample.py`: This is a Python script for resampling images to the correct resolution.

 ## Dataset